DPDK/dpdk/doc/guides/nics/af_xdp.rst

 Current implementation only supports single queue, multi-queues feature will be added later.

-Note that MTU of AF_XDP PMD is limited due to XDP lacks support for fragmentation.

 AF_XDP PMD enables need_wakeup flag by default if it is supported.
 This need_wakeup feature is used to support executing application and driver on the same core efficiently.
 This feature not only has a large positive performance